Photo: Priyansh Patidar / Unsplash

 What causes skin itching in Indian Pariahs?

 The most common causes of skin itching in Indian Pariahs include environmental allergies (atopic dermatitis), the leading cause in US dogs, flea allergy dermatitis (one flea bite causes 2-3 weeks of reaction), food allergy or intolerance (beef, chicken, dairy, wheat are top allergens), contact dermatitis from carpet cleaners, lawn chemicals, or mulch.
-Indian Pariahs are also prone to tick fever and mange, which can contribute.
+Indian Pariahs are also prone to tick fever (ehrlichiosis and babesiosis) and mange, which can contribute.

 How much does it cost to treat skin itching in a Indian Pariah?